 Are speedruns good to stream?

 Speedruns are some of the most popular streams to watch, regardless of the game.
-However, it is certainly not the most popular steam type out there, they will still be the likes of Fortnite, Grand Theft Auto, Minecraft, Apex Legends, sports games like FIFA and of course Call of Duty.
+However, it is certainly not the most popular stream type out there, they will still be the likes of Fortnite, Grand Theft Auto, Minecraft, Apex Legends, sports games like FIFA and of course Call of Duty.

 That doesn’t mean that speedrunning isn’t good to stream but they are unlikely to crack the serious numbers that other niches do.
+Here’s a list of the best games to speed run.

 Practically any game can be speed ran – just take a look on Speedrun.com to see just how many games are listed on there and how active they are.
 The only type of streams more popular are competitive streams such as Call of Duty and Street Fighter.